Many or all companies we feature compensate us. Compensation and editorial

 As you start applying for HELOCs, it may be helpful to understand how HELOCs work and how lenders determine your borrowing limit.

 For example, say you have 15 years remaining on your mortgage.
-You owe $190,000 on the loan, an interest rate of 7.75% APR, and your home is worth $450,000.
+You owe $190,000 on the loan, with an interest rate of 7.75%, and your home is worth $450,000.
 That means you have $260,000 in equity.

 An image showing the calculation of home equity by subtracting mortgage balance from home value

 Many lenders will allow you to borrow a maximum combined loan-to-value ratio (CLTV) of 70% to 90%.
-In other words, your combined home-related debt—including your existing mortgage—can’t exceed 70% to 90% of your home’s value.
+In other words, your combined home-related debt—including your current mortgage—can’t exceed 70% to 90% of your home’s value.

 For this example, let’s say you choose a lender with a maximum CLTV of 85%.
 The largest HELOC you can get with this lender is $192,500.